mengirena/Practice/README.md

 ## Challenge02 - 02/15/21

-* Returning function with an unknown parameter can hold value before evaluation.
+* Returning function with an unassigned parameter can be held until the parameter is assigned.

+## Challenge03 - 02/16/21